mlpotter/SAWAR/readme.md

 # Survival Analysis with Adversarial Regularization (SAWAR)

-Manuscript submitted to IEEE Transactions on Neural Network and Learning Systems.
+Manuscript submitted to IEEE International Conference on Machine Learning and Applications

 ## Overview